rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 const doSomethingWithComposedEmail = async (item: Office.MessageCompose): void => {...}
 ```

-(OK, checking `getAttachmentsAsync` is ugly, office could provide some nicer and more stable way to identify the exact `item` type.
+(OK, checking `getAttachmentsAsync` is ugly, office.js could provide some nicer and more stable way to identify the exact `item` type.
 This is still not bad.
 Let's move on.)

 I can use these almost without any casting (except for correcting the type _office.js_ gave me):